By Eric Bright

 This has been my personal observation in any philosophy group I have ever entered (there have been many).
 So, what others do see in these kinds of activities that I miss?

 Philosophy is not a subject to me.
 It is a way of thinking.
-There might be legitimate questions about the utility of a certain way of thinking, in this case philosophy.
+There might be legitimate questions about the utility of a certain way of thinking, in this case, philosophy.
 Why does this particular way of thinking matter?
-My answer is more pragmatic than anything else: Because it is, by far, one of the few ways of thinking that has made any progress.
-It has made science possible.
-It is what science is built upon.
+My answer is more pragmatic than anything else: Because it is, by far, one of the few ways of thinking that

 Those topics that don’t have any clear answer, also are so because of simple issues.
 The lack of enough information, or wrong questions being asked.

 These are the two largest sets of relevant or relevant-looking questions in philosophy.
-The set for ‘Others’ do not seem to be too large (and it includes paradoxes I guess).
+The set for ‘Others’ does not seem to be too large (and it includes paradoxes I guess).

 The other aspect of the issue is this: What type of questions are worth asking in philosophy?
 Why?
 Who cares?
 Why should I care?